 photo-6

-Over the years, the close-knit group boasted stellar names in medicine, law, education, government and the military as members – men who broke barriers in their respective professions, set precedents and lent their financial and moral support to the struggle for equality for minorities in the Harrisburg community.
+Over the years, the close-knit group boasted stellar names in medicine, law, education, government, and the military as members – men who broke barriers in their respective professions, set precedents and lent their financial and moral support to the struggle for equality for minorities in the Harrisburg community.
 The club selected red and gold as its colors and chose a keystone to symbolize its relationship with the community.
-The club’s first formal dance was held November 22, 1946, in the Woodland Hotel in Susquehanna Township.
+The inaugural dinner dance date was November 22, 1946, in the Woodland Hotel in Susquehanna Township.

-In 1996, the Club Twenty-One celebrated its 50th-anniversary with the annual black-tie gala along with special observances in the community.
+In 1996, the Club Twenty-One celebrated its 50th anniversary with the annual black-tie gala and special community observances.
 The golden anniversary celebration boasted over 300 invitation-only guests.

 photo 2-2Around the end of April every year, many people look to receive their formal invitation in the mail to attend the annual gala.
-So last weekend, the 21 members continued the tradition at the Hershey Lodge and Convention Center with nearly 500 by invitation-only guests of who’s who in the Harrisburg area.
-A formal sit-down dinner was served, the evening continued with a Jazz Band and socializing into the wee hours of the night, or morning.
+So last weekend, the 21 members continued the tradition at the Hershey Lodge and Convention Center with nearly 500 invitation-only guests of who’s who in the Harrisburg area.
+The evening always includes a formal sit-down dinner, usually a jazz band with dancing and socializing into the wee hours of the morning.
+It’s an unusual annual tradition, but I look forward to getting all “gussied up.”

-An unusual annual tradition but I do look forward to the opportunity to get all “gussied up.”
 What Memorial Day traditions do you observe?
-Do you attend any annual black-tie events?
+Do you attend any black-tie yearly events?